cmosbach/odm-docker-kubernetes/eks/README.md

-# Deploying IBM Operational Decision Manager Standard on EKS AWS.
+# Deploying IBM Operational Decision Manager Amazon EKS

 This project demonstrates the deployment of an IBM® Operational Decision Manager (ODM) clustered topology on Amazon EKS cloud service.
 We use Kubernetes and Docker technologies.